You-Gao/Blog/_work/2024-10-03-physical-hand.md

 The most major blight on his record was the Homestead Strike that occurred under Carnegie's leadership.
 Workers wanted to organize into a union and demand fairer pay for the working conditions in the steel mills.
 The strike led to the state guard coming in and shutting down the strike.
 But here is the kicker: Carnegie was not officially leading at that time.
 He was off away in Scotland to oversee the construction of his castle.
 Henry Frick was put in charge, and Carnegie did distance himself from the violence but never said anything publicly.
 On an even more confusing note, Carnegie wrote "The Gospel of Wealth".
 A book which ran counter to Sumner's ideas and explicitly said this:

-> Those who have greatly accumulated wealth have a duty to give back to society.
+> "Those who have greatly accumulated wealth have a duty to give back to society."
 (The Gospel of Wealth)

 He was a man of his word, and Carnegie ended up donating 90% of his estate to public-facing institutions.
 I chose Carnegie because his story, to me, is the most compelling for capitalism.
 It seems that at the end of his life, Carnegie came to realize that the fundamental liberal doctrine of pursuing wealth was that it made humanity better off.
 This complex history is why it is hard to judge him as a historical figure.
 However, I think it is accurate to say that the sum whole of Carnegie's life, he was both a philanthropist and a robber baron.